Return to Our School

 He has particularly impressed us this week with his fantastic ‘Into the Blue’ poem!
 Well done Augustus!

 He has been helping his classmates in the mornings coming from Timeout and consistently tidying the classroom without being asked to.
 Buddy has also been keeping other members of the class company at lunchtime to ensure they are not lonely.
-In year 3, we have been really impressed with his thoughtfulness.
+In our class, we have been really impressed with his thoughtfulness.
 Well done Buddy!

-Seren in Year1, consistently displays all of the Manland Values and approaches every aspect of school with positivity.
+Seren consistently displays all of the Manland Values and approaches every aspect of school with positivity.

 She is always extremely well behaved and polite.
 She tries her best with all of her work in every subject.
 Seren is a wonderful friend.
 She ensures everyone is included during play and takes care of others.